The Flesh Is Weak: Cast

-Source: BFI

 Production

 The film was based on the Messina vice gang who operated in the West End of London.
-Its original title was Women of Night then Not for Love before being changed to The Flesh is Weak.
+Its original title was Women of Night, then Not for Love, before becoming The Flesh is Weak.
+The success of the film enabled the producer Raymond Stross and director Don Chaffey to raise finance for A Question of Adultery (1958).

 Reception

+Box office

-The film was a box office success - according to Variety it was the fourth highest grossing film in England.
-The movie is not listed in Kinematograph Weekly as one of the most popular British films of 1957 but that magazine did say the movie was "enjoying a triumphant West End run".
+The film was a box office success – according to Variety it was the fourth highest grossing film in England.

+It is not listed in Kinematograph Weekly as one of the most popular British films of 1957 but the magazine said the movie was "enjoying a triumphant West End run" and "did extraodinarily well" in 1958.
-The reception to the film enabled the producer and director to raise finance for another movie, A Question of Adultery.